allenhurff/cie-titan-madr/docs/adr/0004-expection-and-logging.md

-# ADR 4: API Documentation
+# ADR 4: Exception & Logging Handlings

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   What frameworks/tooling will you leverage for exception logging?
+*   Standard logging?

 ## Decision Drivers <!-- optional -->